 The crypto-asset operates on a well-defined set of protocols and technical standards that are intended to ensure its security, decentralization, and functionality.
 Below are some of the key ones:

 1. Network Protocols

-- The crypto-asset follows a decentralized, peer-to-peer (P2P) protocol where nodes communicate using a protocol derived from the original Bitcoin wire protocol over memory-intensive.
+The crypto-asset follows a decentralized, peer-to-peer (P2P) protocol where nodes communicate over the crypto-asset's DevP2P protocol using RLPx for data encoding.